dotCMS/com.dotcms.ai/README-Velocity Tooling.md

 ```

 ### Search with parameters
-You can also build a search map by hand:
+You can also build a search map by hand by passing a Map.

 ```vtl
 ## A semantic quer using a Map of Parameters